This article has links to products and services we love, which we may make commission from.

 Old Silver Beach

-In contrast, Old Silver Beach (296 Quaker Rd) is one of the most popular beaches in Falmouth, mainly because of its iconic clear waters, concessions, and an amazing view.
+Old Silver Beach (296 Quaker Rd) is one of the most popular beaches in Falmouth, mainly because of its iconic clear waters, concessions, and amazing views.

 Don’t forget to look for marine life, including barnacles, fish, hermit crabs, and more.